ASL Constitution

 A.

-During the regular season, teams may make trades with any other team until trading deadline at noon on August 3rd, with "Anti-Dumping" restrictions as noted below.
+During the regular season, teams may make trades with any other team without restriction until trading deadline at noon on August 3rd.
+Teams may then continue making trades with "Anti-Dumping" restrictions through noon 8/31 as noted below.
 (2015 and prior, the deadline was August 1st.
 It was changed to August 3rd starting the 2016 season.)

 B.